caylaremi-grc/web-security-assessment/web-security-assessment/web-security-assessment/findings/WEB-05-stored-xss.md

 # Stored XSS

 ## Description
-Stored XSS occurs when a malicious script is injected into comments, messages, or other input fields and stored in the database.
-The script is then served to and executed in the browsers of users who view the affected page or content.
+Stored Cross-Site Scripting (XSS) occurs when malicious input is saved on the server (e.g., in a database) and later displayed to users without proper sanitization or encoding.
+When other users view the affected content, the script executes in their browser.

 ## Impact
-- Affects all users
+- Affects all users who view the stored content
-- Persistent attack
+- Persistent attack (remains until removed)
+- Session hijacking and account takeover
+- Defacement or phishing attacks
+- Execution of arbitrary JavaScript in victims’ browsers

 ## Proof of Concept
-A malicious script has been entered and saved in a picture comment section.
+A malicious script was injected into the picture comment section and stored in the database.
+When the comment was later retrieved and displayed by the application, the script executed in the browser of users viewing the page, confirming a Stored XSS vulnerability.

+**Example Payload:**

+- <script>alert(1)</script>

 ## Evidence
 - Screenshot: